 Lounges and communal areas

-The home provides a range of communal living areas including television lounges, dining room and quiet rooms.
+The care home provides a range of communal living areas including television lounges, dining room and quiet rooms.
 Please feel free to use these communal areas at any time.

 There are telephone connection points within all our suites for your personal use.
 Residents wishing to have a line installed will need to contact BT or alternative service provider and have a line set up and billed separately.
 Please discuss this with us if you require assistance in setting this up.